sensint/Motion-Coupled-Asymmetric-Vibration/README.md

 ### Hardware

 This project is based on the Teensy microcontroller and the [PT8211 Audio Kit](https://www.pjrc.com/store/pt8211_kit.html).
 For understanding the hardware and the underlying principles, please refer to [Haptic Servos](https://dl.acm.org/doi/full/10.1145/3544548.3580716).
+The amplifier used for rendering pseudo forces was [Visaton 2.2](https://www.visaton.de/en/products/accessories/amplifiers/amp-22)

 <p align="right">(<a href="#top">back to top</a>)</p>